Babel, or the Necessity of Violence: Characters

-Robin Swift: The main character.
-His mother's family were formerly merchants driven to poverty by his uncle's opium addiction.
-Able to pass for white in certain lights, Robin feels conflicted by his desire to be accepted by Babel and his father, Professor Lovell, and his growing understanding that the system they perpetuate is indefensibly immoral.
+Robin Swift - Son of merchants driven to poverty by his uncle's opium addiction.
+Able to pass for white in certain lights, Robin feels conflicted by his desire to be accepted by Babel and his father, Professor Lovell, and his growing understanding that the system they perpetuate is immoral.

-Ramiz Rafi "Ramy" Mirza: A Muslim Indian student from Calcutta and Robin's best friend.
+Ramiz Rafi "Ramy" Mirza - A Muslim Indian student from Calcutta and Robin's best friend and roommate.
 Ramy was taken from his family by Sir Horace Wilson, and lived on his estate in Yorkshire before being sent to Babel.
-Ramy draws much attention in Oxford, so he takes it as an opportunity to dazzle.
-He is loud, brilliant, and absurdly charming.
+He is loud, brilliant, and charming.

-Letitia "Letty" Price: The daughter of a British former admiral and Victoire's roommate.
-Her brother attended Babel before she did, but was seemingly unfit to the Classic studies.
-He died in an accident, and only then was Letty allowed to study in Oxford.
-She experiences the unfair treatment of misogyny of 1830s England and can thereby relate to her friends.
-But she doesn't see the blatant racism her best friend, Victoire, has to go through.
+Letitia "Letty" Price - The daughter of a British former admiral and Victoire's roommate.
+She experiences the unfair treatment of misogyny of 1830s England, but doesn't see the racism Victoire has to go through.

-Victoire Desgraves: A Haitian student raised in France and Letty's roommate.
-Victoire lived in slavery in France, reading books and studying throughout her time there, she soon learned about Babel.
-Victoire forged a letter asking for her to be a student when she was able, and left her old life behind.
-Victoire is remarkably resilient and moral, she is often the peace keeper in heated discussion.
+Victoire Desgraves - A Haitian student raised in France and Letty's roommate.
+Victoire lived in slavery in France, reading books and studying throughout her time there.
+She was sent to Babel because of her expertise in Haitian Creole.
+Victoire is resilient and moral; she is often the mediator in heated discussions.

-Professor Richard Lovell: A professor of Chinese and committed imperialist.
-Cold and unyielding, he fathered both Griffin and Robin to create bilingual Chinese students for Babel.
+Professor Richard Lovell - A professor of Chinese and committed imperialist.
+Robin's adoptive (later revealed to be biological) father, whose expectations for his son's linguistic skills drives Robin's internal conflict.
+His focus on China is driven by his belief that extracting China's silver and linguistic resources is the best way to enrich the British empire, leading to his adoption of Robin and his predecessor.

-Mrs. Piper: Lovell's kindly, Scottish housekeeper.
+Griffin Lovell - Robin's half-brother by their shared father, and Lovell's first attempt at a Chinese translation student.
+Upon realizing the systems he works for, he becomes a member of the Hermes Society and later recruits Robin.

-Griffin Lovell: Robin's half-brother by their shared father.
-Member of the Hermes Society.
-Griffin believes the British Empire will only be brought down by violent means.
+Mrs. Piper - Lovell's kindly Scottish housekeeper.

-Anthony Ribben: A Black older student at Babel and the member of the Hermes Society who recruits Victoire and Ramy.
-Anthony Ribben was enslaved as a boy, though his owner was an abolitionist.
-Anthony escaped to England, where Oxford University helped establish him as legally free.
+Anthony Ribben - A Black older student at Babel and the member of the Hermes Society who recruits Victoire and Ramy.
 Unlike Griffin, Anthony believes that social change can be brought about by non-violent means, from pamphlets and public opinion to blackmailing members of Parliament.

 Literary influences

 Babel takes influences from works written by Frantz Fanon, a psychiatrist and philosopher who explores the racial inferiority and psychological damage that can result from colonialism.
-Some of these works include "The Wretched of the Earth” and "Black Skin, White Masks.”
 It was also influenced by Edward Said's research on the fictional portrayal of Orientalism and colonialism.
 The magic system used in the novel was inspired by Greek mythology and 19th century German philologists searching for the realm of meaning.